 The Forest Cover Map 2006 can be downloaded from here.

 The forest class of the Forest Cover 2006 map should be considered as a forest cover class rather than a forest use class.
 The areas cloassified as forest are therefore the ones occupied by forest and woodlands with a vegetation pattern composed of native or exotic coniferous and/or broad-leaved trees, at the moment of the Landsat images acquisition.
-The following land use categories are therefore not classified as forests in the Forest Cover Map 2006 map:

 Kempeneers, P., Sedano, F., Seebach, L., Strobl, P., San-Miguel-Ayanz, J. (2011) Data Fusion of Different Spatial Resolution Remote Sensing Images Applied to Forest-Type Mapping.
 IEEE Transactions on Geoscience and Remote Sensing, 49 (12), pp. 4977-4986.
-DOI: 10.1109/TGRS.2011.2158548

 Forest Type Map 2006